Logius-standaarden/fsc-test-suite/manager.md

 Scenario: List keys used to sign signatures and/or access token When the JSON WebKey Set endpoint is called
 Then the keys used by the Peer should be returned

+# Manager-Members-1

+Scenario: List Members
+Given there is at least one valid Contract containing a PeerRegistrationGrant for the Regulated Area When the members endpoint is called
+Then the Members of the Regulated Area should be returned